Towards Provable and Scalable Training of Quantized Neural Networks with Ising Optimization

 Figure \ref{fig:ha} illustrates the energy evolution during the optimization process using CIM to solve the neural network training directly.
 CIM identifies the optimal solution at the 88th iteration, approaching the optimal value in 0.185 ms, with the resulting model achieving a test accuracy of $94.95\%$.

 To evaluate the performance of our quantum-based approach for training quantized neural networks, we present a series of comparative analyses.
 Figure \ref{classical_compar} compares the test accuracy and running time of our model and quantum approach against previous classical approaches, including straight through estimator (STE) \cite{ bengio2013estimating} and BinaryConnect \cite{courbariaux2015binaryconnect}.
-We provide a brief description of the two classical algorithms in the supplementary.
-Here the proposed quantum-based method achieves a test accuracy of $94.95\%$ with a significantly reduced running time of $0.185$ ms, demonstrating superior efficiency and effectiveness.
+Here, the proposed quantum-based method achieves a test accuracy of $94.95\%$ with a significantly reduced running time of $0.185$ ms, demonstrating superior efficiency and effectiveness.

 Further, Figure \ref{complexity_compar} examines the memory demand and inference complexity, contrasting a neural network with continuous weights and sigmoid activation functions against our quantized approach, which approximates the activation function with a simple piecewise linear function.
 Our method reduces memory cost to 2.75 bytes and inference time to 0.0762 seconds while maintaining a test accuracy of $94.95\%$, highlighting its resource efficiency.